sidf3ar/weather-app/README.md

 <br>
 Later on ported this web app into a native android app using Apache Cordova Framework (Phone Gap).
 <br>
 The android application does not asks for any permission.
-However, it might use the gps sometime to determine the current location.
+However, it might use the gps sometimes to determine the current location.
 <br>
 Live here --> http://for3cast.herokuapp.com/
 <br>